atata-framework/atata/README.md

 [![Atata Framework documentation](https://img.shields.io/badge/docs-Atata_Framework-orange.svg)](https://atata-framework.github.io/)
 [![Twitter](https://img.shields.io/badge/follow-@AtataFramework-blue.svg)](https://twitter.com/AtataFramework)

 C#/.NET web UI test automation full featured framework based on Selenium WebDriver.
 It uses fluent page object pattern.

-Supports .NET Framework 4.0+ and .NET Core/Standard 2.0.
+Supports .NET Framework 4.0+ and .NET Core/Standard 2.0+.

 **[What's new in v1.0.0](https://atata-framework.github.io/blog/2018/10/15/atata-1.0.0-released/)**

 ## Features

 * **WebDriver**.
 Based on [Selenium WebDriver](https://github.com/SeleniumHQ/selenium) and preserves all its features.
-* **Page Object**.
+* **Page Object Model**.
 Provides unique fluent page object pattern that is easy to implement and maintain.
 * **Components**.
-Supports a rich set of HTML [components](https://atata-framework.github.io/components/).
+Contains a rich set of ready to use [components](https://atata-framework.github.io/components/) for inputs, tables, lists, etc.
 * **Integration**.
-Works on any .NET test engine (e.g. NUnit, xUnit) as well as on CI systems like TeamCity or TFS.
+Works on any .NET test engine (e.g. NUnit, xUnit, SpecFlow) as well as on CI systems like Jenkins, Azure DevOps or TeamCity.
 * **Triggers**.
-A bunch of [triggers](https://atata-framework.github.io/triggers/) to bind with different component events.
+A bunch of [triggers](https://atata-framework.github.io/triggers/) to bind with different events to extend component behavior.
 * **Verification**.
-A set of methods and triggers for the component and data verification.
+A set of fluent assertion methods and triggers for the component and data verification.
 * **Configurable**.
 Defines the default component search strategies as well as additional settings.
+[Atata.Configuration.Json](https://github.com/atata-framework/atata-configuration-json) provides flexible JSON configurations.
-* **Logging**.
+* **Reporting/Logging**.
 Built-in customizable logging and screenshot capturing functionality.
 * **Extensible**.
 [Atata.Bootstrap](https://github.com/atata-framework/atata-bootstrap) and [Atata.KendoUI](https://github.com/atata-framework/atata-kendoui) packages have a set of ready to use components.
+Framework supports any kind of extending.

 ## Usage